- Services are provided in most countries

 Coinmama presents its services for all the countries where Bitcoin is legal, or not restricted at least.
 So it is one of the most welcoming exchanges.
 However, only these states of the US are supported – California, Colorado, Florida, Illinois, Indiana, Kansas, Massachusetts, Michigan, Montana, New Mexico, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas.

 Usually, orders are being processed within a few hours or even instantly.
-However, account must be verified.
+However, the account must be verified.
 Normally, Coinmama verifies an account within 2 – 24 hours, but sometimes due to the overload, it may take longer.
-Sometimes verification takes even few days or more than a week.
+Sometimes verification takes even a few days or more than a week.
+Since the crypto boom has calmed down a bit, Coinmama now states that the verification process is usually completed within one hour.

 Verification process and privacy